-He holds a BA, MA and PhD from Cambridge University, and is a Certified Management Consultant, a Director of the HK Management Consultancies Association and a former President of the HK Institute of Management Consultants.
+Jonathan holds a BA, MA and PhD from Cambridge University, and is a Certified Management Consultant, a former President of the Hong Kong Institute of Management Consultants and Director of the Hong Kong Management Consultancies Association.

 Michael Beer is a Vice President at Citibank in Hong Kong, focusing on the regional transportation, infrastructure and logistics space.
 As an astute market observer, Michael tracks current and anticipated visitation, consumption and export trends across Asia (as well as the demand drivers in the US and Europe) to better project future earnings/listed share price performance.
 Further, by leveraging Citi’s regional/global presence, Michael is able to better understand the significant changes in trade/consumption patterns as well as new investment in regional infrastructure projects around the region.
 Prior to joining Citi Research in Asia, Michael looked at the U.S.-based Airfreight & Logistics service providers (such as FedEx, UPS, Expeditors International and C. H. Robinson, amongst many others) as well as the North American Railroad operators, initially at Bear Stearns and subsequently Wolfe Research (an independent transportation-focused research boutique) in New York.
 Michael received his BSc degree in Finance and Entrepreneurship from the University of Arizona and has subsequently completed executive education course work at INSEAD.